ENSpunks/LLC/Introduction.md

 ### WHAT IS TOKENIZATION LLC?

-TOKENIZATION LLC, is a Delaware Series Limited Liability Company.
+TOKENIZATION LLC is a Delaware Series Limited Liability Company.

-The LLC Oracle, described below, collectively creates proof of legal personhood and a framework for composable legal, or governance, documentation for "minting", owning and managing Delaware LLCs with ENS.

 ### 🔮 LLC ORACLE